Coat of arms, flag and symbols

 The device on the scroll — The motto "CONCORDIA SALUS," salvation through harmony, is inscribed on the scroll below the crest.
 This arrangement is also the same as on the arms of the province of Québec arms.

 The maple leaves — Montréal's coat of arms, like that of Québec, is surrounded by a wreath of maple leaves.
 They are the leaves of the sugar maple (Acer saccharum) and they symbolize the amicable relations between the various elements of the city's population.

 The beaver — Mounted over the shield is a beaver representing the industriousness of Montrealers who have worked to develop our city.

 The city flag was first displayed in May 1939.
-The flag is blazoned with the same heraldic symbols as those of the coat of arms: the heraldic cross gules against a white background and a quartered field with four floral emblems.
+The flag is blazoned with the same heraldic symbols as those of the coat of arms: the heraldic cross gules against a white background and the four iconic flowers in the white rectangles, with the white pine in the centre.
 The flag is twice as broad as it is long.

 Official symbols of Montréal

 The city adopted its official logo (in French) and visual identification program in 1981 and the mandate to create them was awarded to the graphic design firm Georges Huel et Associés Inc.

 The logo was created to show the city’s dynamism and to promote communication with Montréalers as well as its image on the national and international scenes.

 The emblem, which takes its inspiration from the city’s coat of arms, is a minimalist logo that is shaped like a flower, in which each petal forms the letters V and M, the initials for “Ville de Montréal.”
 The intersecting lines at the centre of the logo symbolize the city’s vocation as a crossroads of communication and civilization.